-Dr Martin Luther King, Jr.'s, birthday is January 15.
+Dr Martin Luther King, Jr.'s, birthday in 2022 is January 17.
 Though a federal holiday commemorating him was proposed as early as four days after his assassination in 1968, Public Law 98-114, opens a new window, the bill creating this federal holiday, was not signed into law, opens a new window until 1983.
 A freshwoman, Rep. Katie Hall (D-Ind) led the final, successful effort.
 Many different versions were worked through by the 98th Congress, opens a new window before passage.
 Georgia adopted the holiday in 1984, though other states opposed it.
 It was not officially observed in all 50 states until 2000, and several states call it by different names.

 Today, the Federal government has much to offer for people wanting to learn more about Dr King's life and message.
 Atlanta is home to the Martin Luther King, Jr., National Historical Park, opens a new window, offering help to teachers wishing to incorporate Dr King into their classroom offerings.